 - Framed windows and wall components can restrict views.

 - Design limitations – usually restricted to predetermined shapes and sizes.

 - Can sometimes look dated.

-Serving a similar function as a sun room, the main difference between a conservatory and a glass room is the ratio of glass to other elements.
+Serving a similar function as a sunroom, the main difference between a conservatory and a glass room (like a Weinor Glasoase glass room) is the ratio of glass to other elements.
 A glass room will be transparent from floor to ceiling, with the walls, doors and roof all made from glass.